CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365oauthcredentials.md

 ---
 title: "Microsoft365OAuthCredentials"
 linkTitle: "Microsoft365OAuthCredentials"
-description: "Used to represent configuration for authentication via OAuth when establishing a connection with a mail server hosted by Outlook."
+description: "Used to represent client credentials required to authenticate with a server hosted by Outlook via OAuth."
 weight: 1
 ---